Phelan Beale

-Phelan Beale (May 23, 1881 – June 12, 1956) was an American attorney and sportsman in New York City who was married to Edith Ewing Bouvier, an aunt of Jacqueline Bouvier Onassis.
+Phelan Beale (May 23, 1881 – June 12, 1956) was an American attorney and sportsman in New York City who was married to Edith Ewing Bouvier, an aunt of former First Lady of the United States Jacqueline Kennedy Onassis.
 Beale is probably best remembered as the absent father chronicled in the Grey Gardens saga portrayed in a 1975 movie documentary, 2006 Broadway musical, and 2009 HBO film, all of which were named for his home in East Hampton, New York.

 Early life

+Beale was born May 23, 1881 in Chattanooga, Tennessee, the second eldest of three children, to Jesse Drew Beale (1851-1905), a prominent Alabama judge, hailing from New Bern, North Carolina, and Caroline Blount "Carrie" Beale (née Phelan; 1856-1948).

-Beale was born in Chattanooga, Tennessee, and grew up in Montgomery, Alabama.
+He grew up in Montgomery, Alabama.
 He was the grandson of John D. Phelan (1809-1879), an Alabama Speaker of the House and Alabama Supreme Court Justice.
-Beale graduated from the University of the South in 1902 and from Columbia University Law School in 1905.
+Beale graduated from the University of the South in 1902 and from Columbia Law School in 1905.

 Career

 He formed the law practice of Bouvier and Beale with Edith Ewing Bouvier Beale's father John Vernou Bouvier Jr. He later served a two-year term as president of the New York Southern Society before he was succeeded by Supreme Court Justice William Harman Black in 1937.